 A tiny washbasin had been built on the port side, along with a bulkhead that stretched halfway across the bed.
-This meant anyone sleeping on that side had to scramble over it all to get in and out of bed and then somehow sleep under the lazarette.
-This configuration mystified me, because I have never seen an aft cabin and bathroom with the washbasin installed in the cabin, not in the bathroom?
-How two people could even get in the bed, never mind sleep in it beats me
+This meant anyone sleeping on that side had to scramble over it all to get in and out of bed, and then somehow sleep under the lazarette.
+This configuration mystified me, because I have never seen an aft cabin and bathroom with the washbasin installed in the cabin, instead of in the bathroom?
+How two people could even get in the bed, never mind sleep in it baffled me

-In addition, there were small cupboards on either side under the lazarette that were not much use, since they could only be reached by lying on the bed and couldn't even be opened when the bed was made up, because the doors were set too The lazarettes were completely removed to give headroom in the new bed.low.
+In addition, there were small cupboards on either side under the lazarette that were not much use, since they could only be reached by lying on the bed and couldn't even be opened when the bed was made up, because the doors were set too low.

 The accommodation had clearly been subordinated by the traditional concept of deck storage lazarettes.
 These are usually just glory holes on every boat I have seen them on, full of anything and everything.
 Mine included a propane gas tank lying on its side, that I considered highly dangerous, because if the tank leaked the gas would seep down into the cabin.
 Both lazarette hatches leaked and the lockers were always swimming in water.